21 February 2014

 6. Prison of Anxiety.

-As the world becomes even more uncertain, people worry more and more and suffer from depressions.
+As the world becomes even more uncertain, people worry more and more and suffer from depression.

 The 3 Prisons that We may have Igorned

-Compared with the 3G(Glory=Power, Gold=Riches, Girls=Pleasures) mentioned earlier, the three new prisons introduced by I-Ching are Darkness, Hardship/Oppositions and Anxiety.
+Compared with the 3G(Glory=Power, Gold=Riches, Girls=Pleasures) mentioned earlier, the three new prisons introduced by I-Ching are Darkness, Hardship/Opposition, and Anxiety.

 There is also a progressive relationship among the 6 types of prisons (this is a principle teaching of I-Ching).
 The beginning prison of darkness is the lack of knowledge.
 When we get smarter and richer, we may be trapped in pleasures.
-However, if we get smart and break free from it by continue to work hard and expand, we then encounter the next stage of more and more opposition.
+However, if we get smart and break free from it by continuing to work hard and expand, we then encounter the next stage of more and more opposition.
 Overcoming obstacles and hardships brings forth riches and riches bring forth power.
-Now that we have riches and power, we may begin to worry about loosing them.
+Now that we have riches and power, we may begin to worry about losing them.
 Is not this the life history of many great men and women that started with nothing?
-If only they study and heed the wisdom of I-Ching, they may be able to maintain their success and progress to a greater height instead of the big down fall.
+If only they study and heed the wisdom of I-Ching, they may be able to maintain their success and progress to a greater height instead of a big downfall.

 For more on I-Ching, see Making I-Ching Come Alive!
 The Key Principles & Applications